Taliban say Pakistani airstrikes killed 46 people in eastern Afghanistan, mostly women and children | Law-Order

 Meanwhile, in a statement, Mohammad Khurasani, the spokesman for the Pakistani Taliban or Tehreek-e-Taliban Pakistan, claimed that 50 people, including 27 women and children, have died in the strikes.
 Residents in the area told an AP reporter over the phone that at least 13 people were left dead, adding that the death toll could be higher.
 They also said the wounded were transported to a local hospital.

 Pakistan has not commented on the strikes.
-However, on Wednesday, the Pakistani military said security forces killed 13 insurgents in an overnight operation.
+However, on Wednesday, the Pakistani military said security forces killed 13 insurgents in an intelligence-based operation in South Waziristan, a district located along eastern Afghanistan's Paktika province.

+The strikes are likely to further spike tensions between the two countries.
+Afghanistan's ruling Taliban government denounced the attack, saying on Tuesday that most of the victims were refugees from the Waziristan region and promising retaliation.
+The TTP is a separate group but also a close ally of the Afghan Taliban, who seized power in Afghanistan in August 2021.

+In March, Pakistan said intelligence-based strikes took place in the border regions inside Afghanistan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)